Love Goes: Love Goes: Live at Abbey Road Studios

-Love Goes: Live at Abbey Road Studios is the third live album by English singer songwriter Sam Smith, and was released on 19 March 2021 by Capitol Records.
-The album was recorded at Abbey Road Studios and features song's from Smith's third album Love Goes (2020), as well as previous singles "Stay with Me" and "Lay Me Down" from debut album In the Lonely Hour (2014) and "Too Good at Goodbyes" from 2017's The Thrill of It All.
+Love Goes: Live at Abbey Road Studios is the third live album by English singer-songwriter Sam Smith, and was released on 19 March 2021 by Capitol Records.
+The album was recorded at Abbey Road Studios as special concert held on 30 October 2020 to promote the release of the singer's third studio album Love Goes.

+The live album features song's from Smith's third album Love Goes (2020), as well as previous singles "Stay with Me" and "Lay Me Down" from debut album In the Lonely Hour (2014) and "Too Good at Goodbyes" from 2017's The Thrill of It All.
 For the live album, Smith also covered Cyndi Lauper's 1984 song "Time After Time".

 In a weekly round-up of LGBT+/queer releases for Billboard that week, Stephen Daw said "regardless of what's being sung, Love Goes: Live at Abbey Road Studios shows off Smith's phenomenal vocal talent yet again."
 Smith's cover of "Time After Time" was called "faithful" by Rolling Stone's Jon Blistein.

 Love Goes: Live at Abbey Road Studios was released on Netflix on 22 May 2021.